digital-fabric/modulation/README.md

 > Modulation, it is not intended as a comprehensive solution for using
 > third-party libraries.

-## Features

-- Provides complete isolation of each module: constant definitions in one file do not leak into another.
-- Enforces explicit exporting and importing of methods, classes, modules and constants.
-- Supports circular dependencies.
-- Supports [default exports](#default-exports) for modules exporting a single class or value.
-- Modules can be [reloaded](#reloading-modules) at runtime without breaking your code in wierd ways.
-- Modules can be [lazy loaded](#lazy-loading) to improve start up time and memory consumption.
-- Allows [mocking of dependencies](#mocking-dependencies) for testing purposes.
-- Can be used to [write gems](#writing-gems-using-modulation).
-- Facilitates [unit-testing](#unit-testing-modules) of private methods and constants.

 ## Rationale

 You're probably asking yourself "what the ****?" , but when your Ruby app grows